connectomicslab/Glioma_Change_Detection_T2w/README.md

 # 2) Training/Inference AFTER Optuna
 Once the best hyperparameters have been found with Optuna, we can finally run the last training/inference to obtain classification results.
 If you used the optuna output directories already provided by us, you can find them inside [optuna_output_dirs](https://github.com/connectomicslab/Glioma_Change_Detection_T2w/tree/master/extra_files/optuna_output_dirs).
-If instead you ran hypertuning yourself, you should have some Optuna output directories saved in the `optuna_output_dir` directory that you specified in the config files of the Optuna experiments.
+If instead you ran hypertuning yourself, you should have some Optuna output directories saved in the `optuna_output_dir` path that you specified in the config files of the Optuna experiments.
 These output directories should be named:
 * `optuna_baseline_customVGG_MM_DD_YYYY`
 * `optuna_baseline_seresnext50_MM_DD_YYYY`
 * `optuna_transfer_learning_customVGG_MM_DD_YYYY`